JonathanMcCormickJr/TimeKeeper/README.md

 TimeKeeper App is a simple and intuitive time tracking tool designed to help individuals monitor their work hours.
 Built using Python and Tkinter for a graphical user interface, this desktop application allows users to clock in and out with a click of a button, keep a log of all activities, and display the total worked time dynamically.
 This Readme provides an overview of the application features, installation steps, and how to get started.

+For the Rust-based redesign of this app, please check out [Rusty Timekeeper](https://github.com/JonathanMcCormickJr/rusty-timekeeper).

 ![image](/images/img1.png)
 ![image](/images/img0.png)